Aeromexpress

 Aeromexpress was an all-cargo company based in Mexico City, Mexico.
 It operated air cargo services transporting general cargo, perishables, printed matter, live animals, works of art, securities and restricted products.

 History

 The airline was established in 1990 and started operations on 9 June 1994.
 It was established to manage cargo operations for parent company Aeroméxico and also helped to manage cargo operations for Mexicana.
 It was owned by Grupo Aeroméxico (50%).
-It ceased operating as an airline in 2004 and continue operating as a cargo handler using Mexicana and Aeromexico fleet until Mexicana's bankruptcy and creation of Aerovías Empresa de Cargo (Aeromexico Cargo) as a wholly owned subsidiary of Grupo Aeroméxico in 2011.
+It ceased operating as an airline in 2004 and continued operating as a cargo handler using Mexicana and Aeromexico fleet until Mexicana's bankruptcy and creation of Aerovías Empresa de Cargo (Aeromexico Cargo) as a wholly owned subsidiary of Grupo Aeroméxico in 2011.

 Services

 Aeromexpress operated to/from every destination of Aeroméxico through the cargo compartments of the airlines' aircraft.